Janice Gurney: The Surface of Behaviour (1988)

 One work that reflects Gurney's style and recurring themes authentically is The Surface of Behavior (1988).
 In this piece Janice Gurney blends mediums and multiple works of art to create a collection of images representing one meaning.
 To create this work, she lays photographs, and paintings of multiple genres side by side.
 In Janice Gurney, Sum Over Histories, Suzanne Giles writes about Gurney's resistance to linear art by collaging multiple pieces, yet not necessarily blending them all together.
-The technique Giles describes can be seen within this specific work, as it consists of a collection of mediums.
+The technique Giles describes can be seen within this specific work, as it consists of a collection of media.

 Meaningful Work (1991)

-Compared to The Surface of Behavior (1988), Meaningful Work (1991) demonstrates the versatility in Gurney's style which she maintains from piece to piece by using Cibachromes, photostats, plexiglass, and duratrans from photographer Robert Flack.
+Compared to The Surface of Behavior (1988), Meaningful Work (1991) demonstrates the versatility in Gurney's style, which she maintains from piece to piece by using Cibachromes, photostats, plexiglass, and duratrans from photographer Robert Flack.
 With its multitude of elements, this piece emulates a collage effect.
 While Gurney does not necessarily intend to create a collage of images by using a layering technique in this piece, the images side by side create the same sense of collaboration.